What Is Not Covered Under Group Personal Accident Insurance?

-The below-mentioned causes of injury or death are not covered or included under a group personal accident insurance:
+The below-mentioned causes of injury or death are not covered under a group personal accident insurance:

 - Any pre-existing condition and disability or accident arising out of it